 3. When cooking at home, only use raw cheese from your local farmers market or health market – I go to Earth Fare for mine – they have several raw unpasteurized cheese options and carry one of my favorites which comes from a huge wheel of parmesan from Italy.

 5. If you eat chocolate, try to find chocolate that doesn’t contain dairy.
-Pacari is my favorite brand.
+Pacari is one of my favorite brands.
 Milk chocolate is definitely my weak spot, as I love italian hazelnut chocolate like no other.

 6. If you have never tried raw milk and have apprehensions – Check out this link to view a video and article about a family making the switch to raw milk.